 your list next week.

-10. Keep a Running Grocery List When
+11. Keep a Running Grocery List When

 you run out of anything, add it to the list.
 The more

 need when you shop, and only buy what's on the list.
 If it’s

 12. Make Fewer Shopping Trips